abstrnoah/abstrnoah.github.io/pages/wiki/vim.md

   another machine without your configuration.
 Definitely try to avoid changing the low-level maps like <kbd>h</kbd>, <kbd>j</kbd>, <kbd>k</kbd>,
   <kbd>l</kbd>, <kbd>w</kbd>, <kbd>a</kbd>, etc. I've found that a lot of
-  plugins like modifying <kbd>Enter</kbd>, which can lead to annoying conflicts and performance costs.
+  plugins like to modify <kbd>Enter</kbd>, which can lead to annoying conflicts and performance costs.
 * Don't copy other people's vimrc.
 The reason is that every time you copy someone's vimrc, according to [romainl][idiomatic-vimrc], a panda goes to